UKHomeOffice/core-cloud/documentation/principles/cost-effective.md

   parent: principles
 ---
 **We operate consumption-based billing**. \
-This means teams only pay for their usage and are incentivised to optimise their resources.
+Customers are charged on a consumption model and are incentivised to optimise their resources.

 **We support teams in optimising their resources** using techniques like autoscaling, downscaling, spot pricing and ARM powered instances.